Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2. Click Contour Options again.
 We will keep the same contour options as pore water pressure (20 intervals and showing contour lines).
 However, for total head, we will use the Contour Range = Auto Range (All Stages) option (which only becomes enabled after loading the total head contour plots for all stages).

-Total pore water pressure distribution for Stage 1, Stage 2, Stage 8, and Stage 14 are presented in the figure below.
-The modelling results show a significant reduction in total head around the regions with wick drains installed.
+Total head distribution for Stage 1, Stage 2, Stage 8, and Stage 14 are presented in the figure below.
+The modeling results show a significant reduction in total head around the regions with wick drains installed.

 5.3 Z Displacement